-Upon receipt of a matter from the commissioner, the chief administrative law judge shall fix a time and place for hearing the petition.
+Upon the filing of a petition, the chief administrative law judge shall fix a time and place for hearing the petition.
 The hearing shall be held as soon as practicable and at a time and place determined by the chief administrative law judge to be the most convenient for the parties, keeping in mind the intent of chapter 176 and the requirements of section 176.306.
 Except where a shorter time period is required under this chapter, all hearings must be held within 26 months after a petition has been filed, unless the chief administrative law judge issues an order for a later date for the hearing explaining why the hearing could not be held within 26 months.

 Unless otherwise ordered by the chief administrative law judge, the hearing shall be held in the county where the injury or death occurred.

 Unless subdivision 6 applies, at least 30 days prior to the date of hearing, the chief administrative law judge shall mail a notice of the time and place of hearing to each interested party.
 This subdivision does not apply to hearings which have been continued from an earlier date.
 In those cases, the notice shall be given in a manner deemed appropriate by the chief administrative law judge after considering the particular circumstances in each case.

 Only the chief administrative law judge or designee, on a showing of good cause, may grant a continuance of a hearing at the office.
 Except in cases of emergency or other good cause shown, any request for a continuance must be signed by both the party and the attorney seeking the continuance.